-Video editing is a critical piece of a TEDx event.
+Video editing is a critical piece of your TEDx event.
 The videos of your speakers’ TEDx Talks will be your event’s major takeaway to share with the rest of the world.
 Needless to say, you’ll want a good final product.

 Your video editor will find the majority of the information that they need about editing in our Production Guide.
 However, here are some essentials for you to know:

 Find an editor early

 Make sure you bring an editor on early in the process who will be available to edit your videos shortly after your event.
 Aim to upload your videos within one month of your TEDx event.
 If you run into any significant delays, let us know by email at firstname.lastname@example.org.
 Remember: you are responsible for communicating with your speakers - also let them know of any significant delays.
 Videos must be uploaded before your license can be renewed.
 A few tips on finding video editors: